-- 5.26 The accredited person must notify the consumer of what CDR data was collected. - 5.27 In doing so, the accredited person should ensure CDR data is described in a manner that allows the consumer to easily understand what CDR data was collected.
+- 5.26 The accredited person must notify the consumer of what CDR data was collected. - 5.27 In doing so, the accredited person should ensure CDR data is described in a manner that allows the consumer to easily understand what CDR data was collected. - 5.28 The accredited person must use the Data Language Standards when describing what CDR data was collected.8 This will aid consumer comprehension by ensuring consistency between how CDR data was described in the consent-seeking process and how CDR data is described in the consumer dashboard.

-&lt;sup>7 CDR Rule 7.4.
+7 CDR Rule 7.4.